MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-dt-to-labs.md

 1. Configure the virtual network:

-    - In the portal, Contoso opens the DevTest Labs instance and selects ***configuration and policies:**
+    - In the portal, Contoso opens the DevTest Labs instance and selects **Configuration and policies:**

     ![Configuration and policies](./media/contoso-migration-dt-to-labs/config-lab.png)

-    - Contoso selects virtual networks, clicking +add and then selects `vnet-dev-eus2` and then save.
+    - Contoso selects **Virtual Networks** > **+ Add**, and then selects `vnet-dev-eus2`, and then **Save**.
 This allows the development VNet to be used for VM deployments.
 There is also a virtual network that was created during the deployment of the DevTest Labs instance.

     ![Virtual networks](./media/contoso-migration-dt-to-labs/vnets.png)

 2. Assign resource group

     - To ensure that resources are deployed to the `ContosoDevRG` resource group, Contoso configures this in the lab settings.
-They also configure their developers as contributor.
+They also assign their developers the `Contributor` role.

     ![Assign resource group](./media/contoso-migration-dt-to-labs/rg.png)